What Is Test Automation?

 Highly-targeted manually testing brings critical, human intuition to the table.
 Manual testing is done only where it’s needed — such as ad hoc/exploratory testing, visual and UI testing, and reviewing test results.

 Test automation is a perfect solution for common, repetitive, and high-volume testing.
-Coordinating and managing testing are now becoming much easier thanks to automation testing tools that can track and share testing results from a single, centralized location.
+Coordinating and managing testing are now becoming much easier with Perfecto.
+You can track and share testing results from a single, centralized location.

-Test automation also leads to much more thorough test coverage because more testing can be accomplished.
-While there is definitely manual work still involved in testing, test automation aims to improve the accuracy and coverage of testing for vendors competing in an increasingly fast-paced software market.
+This gives you more thorough test coverage, because more testing can be accomplished.
+While there is definitely manual work still involved in testing, using Perfecto improves the accuracy and coverage of testing for teams competing in an increasingly fast-paced software market.

 To learn more about how Perfecto can simplify and improve testing at every stage of the development cycle, start your free trial today.